 Schroders has been operating in Asia for more than 40 years, and today we have offices in 10 key locations throughout the region.
 This presence gives our fund managers access to a large team of local analysts who help to generate strong investment ideas for the trusts.

-The structure of an investment trust is well-suited to taking advantage of the long-term opportunities available in the real estate markets.
-They offer investors the potential for attractive returns from capital growth of the assets as well as regular income streams.
+The structure of an investment trust is well-suited to taking advantage of the long-term opportunities available in the real estate market.
+They offer investors the potential for an attractive level of income together with the potential for income and capital growth from actively managing a real estate portfolio.

-The Schroder Real Estate team has a wealth of experience managing listed real estate funds in the UK and continental Europe.
-With the expertise of over 150 professionals working from offices across Europe, Asia and North America, we have the responsibility for managing more than £13 billion in real estate assets.
+Schroder Real Estate has significant experience managing listed real estate funds in the UK and continental Europe.
+With the expertise of over 180 professionals working from offices across Europe, Asia and North America, we manage approximately £17 billion in real estate assets globally.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments, and the income from them, can go down as well as up and investors might not get back the amount originally invested.